junior-devleague/cyber-security/schools/roosevelt/2017/class-briefing.md

 Thursday
   - We talked briefly about locking down apps on your phone with your fingerprint and briefly about bitcoins
-  - Then we worked on setting up Jasons (Mom's) Netgear router so the computers could have internet access
+  - Then we worked on setting up Jasons (Mom's) Netgear router so the computers could have internet acces
   - The only problem we ran into (Besides erics password handwriting) was that the computers didnt accept 5Gz so we had to change the configs on the router to 2.4Gz.
   - Then we installed something to program with Python (not sure I was helping the girls)